vlgiitr/papers_we_read/summaries/feature_denoising.md

 - The various Denoising operations they have used in the paper are as follows:
 	- **Non-Local Means**: Computes denoised feature map of an input feature map by taking a weighted mean of features in all spatial locations.
 The various ways to select the weighting function:
 		- Gaussian Softmax: Kind of softmax-based self-attention computation of the features
-		- Dot Product: Simple dot product between features to get the weighring function.
+		- Dot Product: Simple dot product between features to get the weighting function.
 Provides denoising operation with no extra parameters.
 	- **Bilateral filter**: Computes denoised feature map of an input feature map by taking a weighted mean of features in a predefined neighborhood.
 The various ways to calculate the weighting function:
 		- Gaussian Softmax and Dot product are same as before.
 		- Mean filter: Computation of simple mean of the features in the neighborhood window defined.